Why God does not seem to hear our prayers and answer the way we want it

-A lot of people gave up praying to God because He doesn’t seem to answer, or at least the way they want Him to answer.
-Many times we put God in a box and though we think we humbly pray, we are actually telling Him to do and what we want.
-However, God only answers, according to His will and purpose – He is God after all (1 John 5:14).
+A lot of people gave up praying because God doesn’t answer the way we want.
+Many times we put God in a box and tell Him to do by what we want to happen.
+However, God only answers, according to His will and purpose.

 → Powerful declarations in Jesus name.